alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - Their mix of work is indistinguishable from other engineering work.
 - If your first SRE is on a product development team, they are doing more than their fair share of operational work, or they are the only person working on service configuration changes.
-- The SLOs are not being taken seriously, and the SRE isn’t making progress in measuring and defending the customer experience.
+- The SLOs are not being taken seriously, and the SRE isn't making progress in measuring and defending the customer experience.

 ### Distributed SREs

-If your organization doesn’t have (or doesn’t plan to have) a discrete SRE team (or teams), it’s important to construct a community for distributed SREs.
-This community should advocate the SRE’s distinctive role and drive consistent changes in reliability-focused technology or practices across teams.
+If your organization doesn't have (or doesn't plan to have) a discrete SRE team (or teams), it's important to construct a community for distributed SREs.
+This community should advocate the SRE's distinctive role and drive consistent changes in reliability-focused technology or practices across teams.
 Without a social grouping, individual SREs may feel very isolated.

 ## Your First SRE Team

 You might start an SRE team in a number of ways.
-Approaches we’ve used at Google, from least to most complex, include:
+Approaches we've used at Google, from least to most complex, include:

 - Creating a new team as part of a major project
 - Establishing a horizontal SRE team
 - Converting an existing team (for example, an operations team)

-The approach that’s best for your organization is highly situational.
+The approach that's best for your organization is highly situational.
 A team needs enough SREs to handle the operational tasks required to run the service.

 Addressing that workload brings us to our third principle:

 **Principle #3 SRE teams have the ability to regulate their workload.**

-The following sections walk through the stages of building a team, using Tuckman’s performance model and stages of forming, storming, norming, and performing.
+The following sections walk through the stages of building a team, using Tuckman's performance model and stages of forming, storming, norming, and performing.

 ### Forming